The Mergers & Acquisitions Litigation Review: USA

 - a class sufficiently numerous;

 - questions of law or fact common to the class;

-- the claims or defences of the representative parties are typical to the claims or defences of the class; and
+- that the claims or defences of the representative parties be typical to the claims or defences of the class as a whole; and

 - representative parties fairly and adequately represent the claims of the class; and at least one of the following:

 - separate adjudication of the class claims would create the risk of decisions inconsistent with or dispositive of other class members' claims;